Fibromyalgia affects an estimated 20 million people, with women getting diagnosed 10 times more often than men. Symptoms include:

 - Cognitive impairment referred to as fibro fog or brain fog

 - Problems with sleeping

-Fibromyalgia causes chemical and neurological changes within the body to occur.
+Also, fibromyalgia causes chemical and neurological changes within the body to occur.
 These changes lead to the body being super sensitive to pain signals.
 In fibromyalgia patients, the brain perceives extreme pain when, in fact, there is little or no pain.
-This can often be linked to a misalignment in one of the top two bones of the neck.
+This is often due to a misalignment in one of the top two bones of the neck.

 Fibromyalgia—Exacerbated by Neck Misalignments

 A link has been established between fibromyalgia symptoms and a misalignment in the upper vertebrae of the spine.
 The C1 (atlas) and C2 (axis) are located where the brainstem and spinal cord meet, and their job is to protect the brainstem from damage.
 However, misalignments in this area are quite common due to the fact that these bones help the head to move in a variety of different positions.
 A misalignment here can actually put stress or pressure on the brainstem.
 Why is this such a problem?

 The brainstem is responsible for sending signals to and from the brain and body.
 If it is not working properly, there can be an obstruction in signals, possibly leading to fibromyalgia symptoms.
 The good news is that the correction of this misalignment is quite easy by seeking the care of upper cervical chiropractors.
 They have the training to adjust these bones in a precise manner.